Rapper Tekashi 6ix9ine sent back to prison after probation violation in gang case

 This follows a 45-day sentence last year for similar supervised release violations

-Controversial rapper Tekashi 6ix9ine, whose real name is Daniel Hernandez, has been sentenced to a further three months in prison on Friday for violating the terms of his supervised release.
+Controversial rapper Tekashi 6ix9ine, whose real name is Daniel Hernandez, was sentenced to a further three months in prison on Friday for violating the terms of his supervised release.

 The 29-year-old Brooklyn artist admitted to assaulting a man and possessing drugs, breaches that occurred during his post-release period from a New York gang case.